achan-cogito/example-test/pkg/README.md

-# Go API client for example-test
+# Go API client for exampletest

 This is an **example** API to demonstrate features of OpenAPI specification
 # Introduction